Everywhere I look, there are jewels in the trees.

 There are so many trees on and around the farmstead, the oldest planted near on a century ago, that have no name that I know of.

 We have a Gravenstein, two Winter Banana apples and, maybe, a Rome Beauty tree in our orchard.
 I say maybe to the Rome Beauty because in all the many years that I’ve picked apples on this farm I have never seen it fruit.
 So, who really knows for sure?

 You might want to try: Homemade Apple Scrap Vinegar

-That leaves three old, gnarled, treasured and nameless apple trees on our property.
+That leaves two old, gnarled, treasured and nameless apple trees on our property.
 One of those trees probably sprouted from a seed, dropped by a bird or other creature, on the wooded western hillside.
 It pokes out from underneath a fringe of 75-foot-tall cedar and hemlock trees.
 It’s fruit is pinkish red, sweet, and usually stays on the tree until December.

 Many years ago this particular tree fell over in a storm.
 Someone righted it and propped it up with a cinch and a chain and a stout piece of board.
 The board is still there, and the tree still leans into it; no longer a perfect specimen, but still faithfully producing the most delicious apples as it has for a century or more.